Skip to main content

 Connector categories

-All built-in categories use the same TF-IDF search backend — the variant name only affects what the candidate sees and the tool name the AI uses.
+When adding connectors to an assessment, admins choose from categories.
+Each category has named variants so the connector appears branded to the candidate (e.g., “Gmail” instead of generic “Mail”).
+All built-in categories use the same keyword-ranking search backend (TF-IDF style).
+The variant name only affects what the candidate sees and the tool name the AI uses.
 Meeting Transcripts additionally supports participant and meeting-type filters.

 MCP servers

 Admins can also connect real Model Context Protocol servers.
 When adding an MCP Server connector, the admin provides a server URL, probes it to discover available tools, and adds it to the assessment.
-Candidates interact with MCP connectors the same way — the tools appear in their AI assistant automatically.
+Candidates interact with MCP connectors the same way: the tools appear in their AI assistant automatically.
 MCP servers support optional authentication via static bearer tokens or OAuth flows.

 How candidates use connectors